BAK2K3/hard-drivers/TESTING.md

 button at the bottom of the enquiry form.
 It was decided that the best solution to this was to replace the enquiry button with the submit button; this also works best for the mobile layout.
 Form submission is validated prior to submission, and users are alerted to any incomplete fields if necessary.
 On valid completion of the form, the user is presented with a thank you modal, informing them of the next steps, and the form is reset.

-> Non-Functional Requirements
->    * Encourage and Allow User Engagement
->        * Engagement is done through completing a simple and intuitive enquiry form &#x2611;
->        * The ability to engage is clear and stands out from other interactive aspects of the site &#x2611;
->    * Present Cost Approach
->        * Communicate that the computer is customer budget based &#x2611;
->        * Be transparent about cost of additional services and peripherals &#x2611;
->    * Instil User Confidence
->        * The branding is clear, distinguishable, and recognisable &#x2611;
->        * Relate to and refer to the customer &#x2611;
->        * The website is minimalistic where necessary, intuitive, and user friendly &#x2611;

 ## Functional Testing

-Testing the Functional Requirements was completed manually, with each feature being tested as described below.
+_Testing the Functional Requirements was completed manually, with each feature being tested as described below._

 **Navigation bar (Navbar)**